dylndreams/metaltoolchain/README.md

 Compiling all can be done with `./setuptoolchain -a`.

 ## known issues
-GCC 13.2 doesn't compile, it just freezes. (fixed with downgrading version to 9.2)<br/>
+GCC 13.2 doesn't compile, it just freezes. (fixed with downgrading version to 9.3)<br/>
+Not sure if it builds for all, only tested is m4-single-only.<br/>

 To be honest, that's all there is to it.
 I'm testing the toolchain with the Dreamcast and I'll have someone on the Saturn.
 But other than that, Happy baremetal coding :)<br/>